 It is important to note that these symptoms can also be caused by other conditions, so it is important to see a doctor if you suspect mold exposure.
 Your doctor may refer you to an allergist or an infectious disease specialist for further evaluation and treatment.

-If you suspect that your home or workplace may have a mold problem, it’s important to have it inspected and professionally remediated as soon as possible.
+If you suspect that your home or workplace may have a mold problem, it’s important to have it inspected and addressed through professional mold remediation as soon as possible.
 In the meantime, try to limit your exposure to the affected area by keeping the doors and windows open, using an air purifier, and keeping the humidity level low.

-In summary, mold sickness can cause a variety of symptoms, including respiratory issues, allergic reactions, neurological symptoms and more.
+In summary, mold sickness can cause a variety of symptoms, including respiratory issues, allergic reactions, neurological symptoms, and more.
+If mold is confirmed in the home, professional mold removal may be necessary to address the contamination safely.
 If you suspect that you may have been exposed to mold, it is important to see a doctor for proper diagnosis and treatment.